AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     ![aspire-dashboard.png](../media/aspire-dashboard.png)

-1. Create a new chat and enter `What is the most expensive bike?`.
+1. Create a new chat and enter `What are the most expensive bikes?`.
 The AI assistant will respond with text, **"Placeholder response"** and a token value of zero.

     ![create-new-chat.png](../media/create-new-chat.png)